Koredotcom/docs/docs/xo/automation/use-cases/alerts-oauth-v1.md

 # Alert Task – OAuth v1

-We have seen how an Alert task can be set up in the XO Platform  [here](https://docsinternal-kore.github.io/docs/xo/automation/use-cases/alert-tasks/).
+We have seen how an Alert task can be set up in the XO Platform <a href="https://docsinternal-kore.github.io/docs/xo/automation/use-cases/alert-tasks/" target="_blank">here</a>.
 In this article , we will see how authorization for the alert tasks can be set up using the OAuth v1.

 ## How it Works